First of all some science:

 The Linden Method was developed initially to eliminate anxiety disorders such as GAD, panic disorder, phobias and OCD.
-However, over time, many depression sufferers have also joined The Linden Method.
+However, over time, many sufferers of true clinical depression have also joined The Linden Method.

-It has become apparent that even sufferers of clinical depression have benefited enormously from the structured programme of recovery in The Linden Method programme and many have made full recoveries using our Method.
+It has become apparent that even sufferers of clinical depression have benefited enormously and many have made full recoveries using our Method.